ddecarle/eeb462-2024/Lab5_Phylogenomics1.md

 When you log in, you are automatically taken to the `$HOME` node (you can confirm using `pwd`).
 This is a read-only node, used mainly for moving files from your computer into SciNet.
 We will be running all analyses on the `$SCRATCH` node.

-A folder containing all material for the remaining labs has been created in the `$SCRATCH` node: `Phylogenomics`.
+A folder containing all material for the remaining labs has been created in the `$HOME` node: `home/l/lcl_uoteeb462/eeb462starter`

 5. Move into this folder and explore its contents:

   ```
-  cd $SCRATCH/eeb462share/
+  cd ../eeb462starter
   ls
   ```

 All of the files for the phylogenomics labs are here:

 - The `O_niloticus_Reference` folder contains the 20 target exons for Tilapia; these will be our outgroup sequences.
-- The 9 geophagine species folders contain reads for the focal taxa (use `ls G_abalios` to see the contents of one of these).
+- The 9 geophagine species folders contain reads for the focal taxa (use `ls Geo_abalios` to see the contents of one of these).
 The `sorted` part of the filenames specifies that reads are sorted by sequence identifier.
 A separate folder is used for each species because a number of other files will be created during processing.
 - The `Refseq_923.fna` file contains the *O. niloticus* references that will be used to guide the assembly of the target exons for the 9 geophagine taxa.
 The remaining files are software executables that are needed for running analyses (*e.g.* muscle and astral).

 6. Inspect the first few lines of `A_cacatuoides_sorted.fastq` using the `head` command below.
 This will display the first 8 lines of the `A_cacatuoides_sorted.fastq` file.